Five Steps to a Successful Author Blog

 Here are a few simple steps to help get you on the path to great long-lasting results on your blog:

 The purpose of a blog is to create a deeper connection and conversation with your audience.
-When you know who your audience is and who you are talking to, it makes it that much easier to know what to write about.
-I always encourage authors to create an "ideal reader" outline.
-Write down attributes, qualities, interests, etc. of the people that you want to reach with your books and with your blog.
-If you're just starting out, create an outline for yourself because chances are that many of your readers have similar interests!
+When you know who your ideal reader is and who you are talking to, it makes it that much easier to know what to write about.
+Jot down attributes, qualities, interests, etc. of the people that you want to reach with your books and with your blog.

 This might adjust as you get to know your audience, but knowing who you are talking to (as well as who you want to talk to) is key.